Skip to main content

 Childcare Inspections

-Childcare facility licensing is handled through the state’s Department of Public Health and Human Services (DPHHS).
+Most childcare facilities are licensed or registered through the state’s Early Childhood and Family Support Division at Department of Public Health and Human Services (DPHHS).
 Different types of childcare facilities have different licensing and inspection requirements.
-Please check with DPHHS to learn more.
+Please check with DPHHS Child Care Licensing to learn more about licensing and registration.

-Childcare providers, if you have questions about immunization review for your annual child care licensing site review, please email [email protected].
-For all other questions, please visit DPHHS’s Childcare Licensing Information.
+If you have questions about immunization review for your childcare facility, please email [email protected].